Children in conflict with the law

 According to the Convention on the Rights of the Child, no child should be deprived of liberty unlawfully or arbitrarily.
 The arrest, detention and imprisonment of children should be used only as a last resort, and for the shortest period of time, as it has a very negative impact on children’s development.
 The government is required to develop and implement a comprehensive juvenile justice policy aimed at preventing juvenile delinquency and addressing its underlying causes, and to provide young offenders alternatives to the criminal justice system.
 Alternatives include diversion (directing children away from the criminal justice system and towards community solutions), restorative justice (promoting reconciliation, restitution and responsibility through the involvement of the child, family members, victims and communities), and alternatives to imprisonment (counselling, probation and community service).

 In Thailand, the issue of juvenile delinquency is a growing problem.
-Juvenile offence cases have increased sharply over the past decade, from 37,388 in 1999 to 44,424 in 2010.
 Major issues include:

 • The minimum age of criminal responsibility is just 10 years of age, which is lower than the internationally accepted minimum age of 12 years old.
 This means children as young as 10 years old can be charged with a crime and sentenced to detention centres.

 • Limited alternatives to the detention of children.

 • Overcrowded conditions, both in Juvenile Observation and Protection Centres and in Juvenile Training Centres.
 In May 2011, there were about 3,600 children being held in Juvenile Observation and Protection Centres, and 6,900 children in Juvenile Training Centres.
 In addition, children who committed minor offenses, such as shoplifting, are being housed together with children who have committed serious offenses, such as murder.